acourney/GA_project_0_tamagotchi/README.md

 The cancel button will cancel cycling through the options.

 You are notified when the tamagotchi's hunger, sleepiness, and boredom levels decrease as you care for it.
 But you can also check on the tamagotchi's stats and age by selecting the information option in the navigation bar.

+While it doesn't affect gameplay, you can use the "change color" and "change background" buttons to change the color scheme of the game.
 ## MVP User Stories:
 - As a user, I'd like to be able to name my pet so I can personalize the game.